alexdlaird/java-ngrok/.github/PULL_REQUEST_TEMPLATE.md

 A clear and concise description of the new tests added to validate the change as well as any manual testing done.

 **Checklist**
-- [ ] My code follows the PEP 8 style guidelines for Python
+- [ ] My code follows the Google Java Style Guide
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code in particularly hard-to-understand areas
 - [ ] If applicable, I have made corresponding changes to the documentation